dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/render-modes.md

 ## Server render mode

 The Server render mode renders the component interactively from the server using Blazor Server.
-User interactions are handled over a SignalR connection.
+User interactions are handled over a real-time connection with the browser.
+The circuit connection is established when the Server component is rendered.

 In the following example, the render mode is set to Server by adding `@attribute [RenderModeServer]` to the component definition.
 The button calls the `UpdateMessage` method when selected.
 The value of `message` changes, and the component is rerendered to update the message in the UI.